idealo/imagededup/mkdocs/docs/user_guide/encoding_generation.md

 where the returned variable *encodings* is a dictionary mapping image file names to corresponding encoding:
 ```
 {
-  'image1.jpg': <feature-image-1>,
+  'image1.jpg': <encoding-image-1>,
-  'image2.jpg': <feature-image-2>,
+  'image2.jpg': <encoding-image-2>,
    ..
 }
 ```
-For hashing algorithms, the features are 64 bit hashes represented as 16 character hexadecimal strings.
+For hashing algorithms, the encodings are 64 bit hashes represented as 16 character hexadecimal strings.

-For cnn, the features are numpy array with shape (1, 1024).
+For cnn, the encodings are numpy array with shape (1, 1024).

 The 'method-name' corresponds to one of the deduplication methods available and can be set to: